Maxime Martin

-Career
+Early career

 Born in Uccle, Martin finished fourth in 2006 in the Formula Renault 1.6 Belgium series.
 In 2007 he began racing in the Eurocup Mégane Trophy, finishing third overall with one victory.
 The following year he finished as runner-up, with six wins.
 He also won the French Renault Clio Cup title.
 In 2009 he raced mainly in the FIA GT3 European Championship for AutoGT Racing in a Morgan Aero 8, winning at Silverstone.

+Sportscar racing

 For 2010 Martin began racing in the new FIA GT1 World Championship for the Marc VDS Racing Team in a Ford GT.
 Along with teammate Bas Leinders he scored two podium finishes and ended the season 14th in the standings.
 In 2011, Martin teamed with Frédéric Makowiecki to win 4 races, including both rounds at Ordos.
 Between 2011 and 2013 Martin raced in the Blancpain Endurance Series mainly driving a BMW Z4 GT3 also for the Marc VDS Racing Team.
 His best result came in 2012, where he finished runner-up together with his teammates Bas Leinders and Markus Palttala.

+BMW factory driver (2013–2017)

-In 2013 Martin also competed in the American Le Mans Series with BMW Team RLL in the all new BMW Z4 GTE.
+After strong results in the Blancpain Endurance Series driving the BMW Z4 GT3, Martin was promoted to a factory driver for 2013.
+In 2013 Martin mainly competed in the American Le Mans Series with BMW Team RLL in the all new BMW Z4 GTE.
 He and his team mate Bill Auberlen won in only the second race and finished 6th in the Drivers' standings.

 In 2014 Martin made his debut in the DTM championship for BMW.
 He won a race at the Moscow Raceway, the first victory for a Belgian in the DTM.
 In 2015, he won another race, this time at the Nürburgring.
 In 2016, he only managed to finish twice on the podium, and ended the year winless.
 2017 was his most successful season yet in the DTM, ending the season with one victory and four podiums.

 In 2016 Martin won the Spa 24 Hours together with Alexander Sims and Philipp Eng, driving a BMW M6 GT3.
 By winning this race, he followed in the footsteps of his father Jean-Michel Martin, who won the race four times, and his uncle Philippe, who won twice alongside Jean-Michel.